Animal Cruelty Fetish

 Clinical lineage

-Sexual cruelty toward others was anchored in sexology in the nineteenth century.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) named sadism after the Marquis de Sade and recorded cases in which the suffering of a victim, at times including animals, was tied to arousal.
-The specific compound zoosadism is a later construction joining the Greek zōion ("animal") to sadism; per Wiktionary it is attributed to the German writer and psychoanalyst Ernest Borneman, though a precise coinage date is not well documented.
-Across the twentieth century the topic migrated almost entirely into forensic psychiatry and criminology rather than mainstream sexology.
+Sexual cruelty was anchored in sexology in the nineteenth century.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) named sadism after the Marquis de Sade and recorded cases in which the suffering of a victim, at times an animal, was tied to arousal.
+The compound zoosadism is a later construction joining the Greek zōion ("animal") to sadism; per Wiktionary it is attributed to the German writer and psychoanalyst Ernest Borneman, though a precise coinage date is not well documented.
+Across the twentieth century the topic migrated almost entirely out of mainstream sexology and into forensic psychiatry and criminology.

 - 1886: Krafft-Ebing names sadism and documents cruelty-linked arousal, including toward animals.

-- 1980: Alan R. Felthous's Aggression Against Cats, Dogs, and People reports that psychiatric patients who had repeatedly tortured animals showed high aggression toward people.
+- 1980: Alan R. Felthous reports that psychiatric patients who had repeatedly tortured dogs and cats showed high levels of aggression toward people as well, including homicide, a finding summarised in the survey literature on zoosadism.

-- 2013: the DSM-5 consolidates such interests under the residual category other specified paraphilic disorder, diagnosable only with distress, impairment, or harm.
+- 2013: the DSM-5 folds such interests into the residual category other specified paraphilic disorder, diagnosable only where there is distress, impairment, or harm to others.

 The Macdonald triad and its critique

-The so-called Macdonald triad (1963) paired childhood animal cruelty with fire-setting and persistent bed-wetting as a hypothesised precursor to later violence.
-It became influential and widely taught, but Macdonald himself, in his 1968 book Homicidal Threats, could find no statistically significant association between the triad and subsequent violent crime, citing his small sample (n = 100) and selection bias.
-Later reviewers have heavily qualified or rejected the triad's predictive value (many now read childhood cruelty, fire-setting, and enuresis as among many markers of severe childhood abuse) while still treating animal cruelty itself as a serious clinical and protective concern.
+The Macdonald triad (1963) paired childhood animal cruelty with fire-setting and persistent bed-wetting as a hypothesised precursor to later violence.
+It became influential and is still widely taught, but Macdonald himself, in his 1968 book Homicidal Threats, reported no statistically significant association between the triad and subsequent violent crime, citing his small sample (n = 100) and selection bias.
+Later reviewers have heavily qualified or rejected its predictive value: the current reading is that cruelty, fire-setting and enuresis are among many markers of severe childhood adversity rather than a reliable forecast of homicide.
+Animal cruelty remains a serious clinical and child-protection concern on its own terms.

 In practice

-Because the interest is defined by harm to a creature that cannot consent, there is no legitimate, lawful, or safe expression of it; any acting-out constitutes abuse.
-It is documented through forensic case material rather than any community or hobbyist context, and this entry states only that it exists, not how it is enacted.
+Because the interest is defined by harm to a creature that cannot consent, there is no lawful, safe, or ethical expression of it: any acting-out is abuse.
+It surfaces in forensic case material, in animal-welfare prosecutions, and in the trade in cruelty imagery, not in any hobbyist or community context.
+This entry records that the category exists and how clinicians and courts treat it, and says nothing about how it is enacted.

 Psychology